Viki-coding/community/README.md

 **Frustrations:** Finds it time-consuming to promote her group through multiple channels, needs a central place to update event information, struggles with complicated website interfaces.

-**Website Use Case:** Creates new event listings with detailed information (date, time, location, age group), updates existing listings, checks the number of bookings, interacts with community members through the website (if possible).
+**Website Use Case:** Creates new event listings with detailed information (date, time, location, age group), updates existing listings, checks the number of bookings, interacts with community members through the website through email and phone.

 **Quote:** "I need a simple way to let people know about our group and manage our events without spending hours on it."